-There is also another point which ought to be attended to, as important for the preservation of the eyes, which is,
+There is also another point which ought to be attended to, as important for the preservation of the eyes, which is, to reflect the rays of the sun, is, in fact, a voluntary sacrifice of the visual organ.
+In

 That every person, whenever, and at whatever employed, should be careful to regulate his light, so as to have it always in an equal degree as much as possible.